 1 in 4 people are affected by a mental health problem in any year and it is estimated that around 1 in 5 people have contemplated suicide or self-harm.

+Find out more on the support available for mental health and wellbeing.
 Take care of yourself: it’s important that you take care of yourself.
 If you’ve heard something distressing or if something is troubling you, the University's Centre for Wellbeing offers confidential help and is open to students.